Minuscule 2814: History of the codex

 This codex was chiefly used by Desiderius Erasmus as a basis for his first edition of the Novum Testamentum (1516).
 It was the only Greek manuscript of the Book of Revelation used by Erasmus.
 Erasmus translated the missing last six verses from the Vulgate back to Greek for his editions.
 As a result its readings plus his retranslation became a basis for the Textus Receptus.
 Erasmus borrowed the manuscript from Reuchlin, but it was lost for many years until rediscovered in 1861 by Franz Delitzsch.

 Kurt Aland included the manuscript to the critical apparatus in the 25th edition of Novum Testamentum Graece (1963).

-Formerly the codex was located in Harburg (Öttingen-Wallersteinsche Bibliothek), and was transferred together with the whole library to the library of University of Augsburg (I, 1, 4 (0), 1).
+Formerly the codex was located in Harburg (Öttingen-Wallersteinsche Bibliothek), and was transferred together with the whole library to the library of the University of Augsburg (I, 1, 4 (0), 1).